Atkins has added more energy saving practices to help our Earth.

 - Local made goods are sold year round, supporting local businesses – ranging from maple syrup, honey, cheese, bread, milk, ice cream.
 Gifts, and dog treats to name a few.

-- Utilizing paper bags at our check outs and offering a cash incentive for reusing bags and bringing your own.
+- Utilizing paper bags at our check outs and encouraging customers to 'bring your own bags'.

 - Donating food to local food pantries.